GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 **TOTAL BILL PER HOSPITALISATION**

 - Follow normal distribution
-    - As the `Shapiro-Wilk` test shows p<0.05, we reject the null hypothesis that the distribution is not normal → it follows a normal distribution.
+    - As the `Shapiro-Wilk` test shows p<0.05, we reject the null hypothesis that the distribution is normally distributed → it does not follows a normal distribution.
 - The bill ranges from about 2.9K to about 99K.
 - Average bill is about \$20K.
 - 2.8% of the bill is very large and are outliers (\>\$44.5K)"